ericthomasca/rust-bookshelf/README.md

 # 🦀 Rust TODO 📜

-This is a simple book collection web app made completely with Rust.
+This is a simple todo list web app made completely with Rust.
 I made this to learn more about Rust and some popular frameworks for it.

 ## Crates and Frameworks Used